qulturecreate/JAY-AI/README.md

 3. Run the main engine
    `python src/jayai_core.py`

+> 💻 **Development Environment:**
+Jay.ai is actively developed in **Visual Studio Code (VS Code)** with built-in Git integration and Python extensions.
+You do *not* need Cursor Pro to contribute or explore the codebase.
+Feel free to clone and build locally using VS Code or any compatible Python IDE.

 > 💡 You will need API keys for OpenAI and AWS credentials to run full features.